 The Jetty Memorial Theatre is also home to Screenwave International Film Festive (SWIFF), Coffs Coast’s very own annual celebration of film.
 Now in its sixth year, SWIFF sees more than 120 feature film sessions screened, attracting film lovers from around the country.

-There’s so much more including the coffs harbour regional conservatorium as the region’s hub for classical music.
-As well as showcasing local students, the venue hosts many performances, including the popular Sunday Concert Series.
+The Con is the region’s hub for classical music.
+As well as showcasing local students, the venue hosts many performances, including the popular Sunday Concert series, which brings outstanding musicians from around the country to perform.